airladon/FigureOne/docs/api/tutorials/intro.md

 * Figure Space - where FigureElements at the top of the hierarchy are positioned/oriented (equivalent to world space)
 * Pixel Space

-The coorindate space nomenclature of FigureOne is different to

-##### 3D - Projection

-In three dimensions the world can either be viewed as orthographic (where parallel lines stay the same with apart), or with a vanishing perspective (parallel lines seem to merge at a point at infinite distance).

-####

-When a world has only two dimensions (say is in the xy plane) then the viewer will always be looking at the world from a normal of the plane (from somewhere on the z axis).
-The amount of the world shown will come from the *projection* transform.

-However, when the world has three dimensions, the concept of a camera is used to define where a viewer is viewing the world from.
-The camera can have a location in space, a point to where it is looking and an orientation.

-When objects in the world only have two dimensions, the projection transform can define how much of the world to view.
-It can project only a portion of the world into clip space, and therefore only that portion can be viewed.

-When objects in the world have three dimensions, you need to choose how to look at them.
-To do this, the concept of a camera is used
-When drawing in three dimensions, the concept of a camera is used.
-The camera defines how much of the world can be viewed and from what perspective.

-In addition, the projection transform can

-We then use a transform to position/orient these vertices in the figure.

-* *Draw Space*: where we define the vertices of a shape
-* *World Space*:

-First we define the vertices of the shape in 3D space.
-We call this *draw space* (it is often referred to as *model space* or *object space* outside of FigureOne).

-The

-Each space i
-In other words, a shape can be represented in different spaces, each of which might have a particular function or advantage.

-WebGL uses lines or triangles to draw or model arbitrary shapes.
-Each line or triangle is defined by 3 dimensional points (vertices).
-WebGL will render any vertex with (x, y, z) values betweem -1 to +1.
-Any vertices outside of this cube will be clipped (not rendered).
-Therefore we call this clip space.

-We now have to examples of two different spaces we can define the vertices in.
-For example, a pixel in the middle of the canvas at (500, 250) in pixel space would map to a vertex at (0, 0, 0) in clip space.

-To see if a vertex is touched by a user, we need to be able to transform a point in pixel space to clip space.
-To render a vertex to the screen, we need to transform a point in clip space to pixel space.
-Therefore, we generally need to know how to convert points between spaces.

-We need at least two spaces as pixel space is where the user is, and it is more convenient to define shapes in clip space as it is normalized between -1 and 1 and therefore indepenant on the size of the canvas.

 ##### 2D Space